wenqi0425/Authentication-on-Google-Cloud/README.md

 ### Note:
 The order of the list is important to ensure a good foundation before deploying the application.
-But we can use this list to design and build a GCP working environment.
+We can also use this list to
+ * design and build a GCP working environment.
-We can also use this list to evaluate and harden your current GCP environment.
+ * evaluate and harden your current GCP environment.

 ### 1) Establish unified identity management with on-premises
 ### 2) Create a minimal role with IAM